 Summary of State Law

-Two states have enacted comprehensive laws to address the problem of undetectable and untraceable guns.
-Further restrictions have also been implemented at the local level.12
+Five states (California, Connecticut, New Jersey, New York and Washington) have enacted laws to address the problem of undetectable and untraceable guns.
+In addition, New York has enacted a law to address undetectable firearms.
+Further restrictions have also been implemented at the local level.13

 California’s ghost gun law, which was enacted in 2016 and first became effective in July 2018, imposes several requirements on anyone who manufactures or assembles a firearm:

-- A self-assembled firearm must contain a unique serial number provided by the California Department of Justice (DOJ).13 If the firearm is made from plastic, the serial number must be engraved or affixed on a piece of metal large enough to be detected by metal detectors and embedded within the plastic.14
+- A self-assembled firearm must contain a unique serial number provided by the California Department of Justice (DOJ).14 If the firearm is made from plastic, the serial number must be engraved or affixed on a piece of metal large enough to be detected by metal detectors and embedded within the plastic.15

-- The individual must provide information about the newly serialized firearm, including the identity of the owner of the firearm, to DOJ.15 Firearms manufactured or assembled pursuant to these provisions are for personal use only and cannot be sold or transferred.16
+- The individual must provide information about the newly serialized firearm, including the identity of the owner of the firearm, to DOJ.16 Firearms manufactured or assembled pursuant to these provisions are for personal use only and cannot be sold or transferred.17

-- The law also expressly prohibits individuals or companies from knowingly allowing, facilitating, aiding, or abetting the manufacture or assembly of a firearm by individuals prohibited from possessing a firearm under state law.18
+- The law also expressly prohibits individuals or companies from knowingly allowing, facilitating, aiding, or abetting the manufacture or assembly of a firearm by individuals prohibited from possessing a firearm under state law.19

 - In addition, self-assembled firearms must be compliant with the requirements of California’s Unsafe Handgun Act, which requires that handguns meet certain safety specifications.
 See our Design Safety Standards for Handguns in California policy summary for a comprehensive discussion of the Unsafe Handguns Act.